BiraruX/Cmdr/docs/11-hooks.md

 :::

 As a quick way to register hooks on both the server and the client, you can make a folder for your hooks, with module scripts in them which return a function.
-Similar to Types, if you call [`Cmdr.Registry:RegisterHooksIn(yourFolderHere)`](/api/Registry#RegisterHooksIn) from the server, Cmdr will load all ModuleScripts in the folder on the server and the client, so you only need to write your code once.
+Similar to Types, if you call [`CmdrX.Registry:RegisterHooksIn(yourFolderHere)`](/api/Registry#RegisterHooksIn) from the server, CmdrX will load all ModuleScripts in the folder on the server and the client, so you only need to write your code once.

 ```lua title="A ModuleScript inside your hooks folder."
 return function (registry)